andycranston/raritan-scp/README.md

 px2study.6.raw_config.txt
 ```

-Then then can be compared with:
+then then can be compared with:

 ```
 python diffrawconfig.py px2study.5.raw_config.txt px2study.6.raw_config.txt